nstjean05/Obsidian-Vault/CMPT 242 (Computing Machine Organization)/Chapter 6 - Operand Addressing And Operand Types.md

 	- When the operation completes:
 		- Processor returns result to the accumulator
 	- Each instruction operates on the value in the accumulator.
+		- Instruction to `add X` does `accumulator <-- accumulator + X`
 ## 6. 5 - Two Operands Per Instruction
+- The *Two-Address Architecture* allows two operands per instruction.
+- We can have operations like `add X Y`, which means `Y <-- Y + X`
+- It can also move data very effectively, since it can specify a source and a destination.
+	- `move Q R`
 ## 6. 6 - Three Operands Per Instruction
+- This *Three-Address Architecture* enhances the data movement from two-address.
+	- Now, we can add two values, and specify where they should be put.
+	- `add X Y Z` would mean `Z <-- X + Y`
 ## 6. 7 - Operand Sources And Immediate Values
+- There are many ways to use and obtain the operand data value.
+	- **Operand used in operation**:
+		- Signed/unsigned constant in instruction
+		- Contents of a general purpose register
+		- Contents of a memory location
+	- **Operand used as result destination**:
+		- A general purpose register
+		- A contiguous pair of general purpose registers
+		- A memory location
+- It is often useful for for architectures